Please scroll down for online membership form or a printable form.

 - At events organized by Government House, such as The Garden Party and the Old-fashioned Victorian Christmas.

 - At Society events, such with the sale of raffle tickets at the Victorian Teas.

 - In the community; for example, they have planted containers for the grounds at Pioneer Village and assisted at the Annual Picnic and Barbecue of the McNab Community Association.

-For a $5.00 annual membership, members of Jocko’s Friends receive a subscription to Monkey Business, and invitation to special events.
+For a $5.00 annual membership, all members of Jocko’s Friends receive a memberhsip card, subscription to Monkey Business, and invitation to special events.
 Your membership will also entitle you to a special gift after attending 5 Government House events a year.
 We have two categories of membership.

-Being part of Jocko’s Friends gives young people the opportunity to meet new people, experience the joy of volunteering, and learn new skills, such as how to fundrais,e and how to preserve Government House.
+Being part of Jocko’s Friends gives young people the opportunity to meet new people, experience the joy of volunteering, and learn new skills, such as how to fundraise and how to preserve Government House.
 Try our Secret recipe from Jocko’s event in May 2016.